-Always reliable. — a month ago
+Always reliable. — 6 months ago

 Armand de Brignac “Gold” Brut – NV